UK Opening - Today:

 Explore the 'Land of a Thousand Hills' on this all-encompassing adventure that takes you to four of Rwanda’s most enchanting areas.
 Showcasing the country’s natural delights, exhilarating experiences include game drives, canopy walks, bird-watching and – the star of the show – searching for the famed mountain gorillas in Volcanoes National Park.

-Discover the cultural heritage of the capital Kigali with a guided city tour, meeting locals in their artisan workshops and visiting the poignant Genocide Memorial
+Discover the cultural heritage of the capital Kigali with a guided city itinerary, meeting locals in their artisan workshops and visiting the poignant Genocide Memorial

 Head out across the savannahs of Akagera National Park on game drives or walking safaris, spotting a range of game with expert guides